I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-not in the medicine part of it but like there's lots of studies on how to optimize health and and what the your your risk of muscle injury goes up twenty five% if you if a football player plays more than one game every six days there's plenty of research that can make you come to good decisions but like for sleep and recovery and we're gonna do a better job and we're when I bought the team we didn't even have a training facility so we're building a brand new training facility we hope to announce the land that we've acquired soon and yeah we'll do we'll do stuff like that
+Not in the medicine part of it, but there are lots of studies on how to optimize health.
+For example, your risk of muscle injury goes up *25%* if a football player plays more than one game every six days.
+There's plenty of research that can help you make good decisions.
+For sleep and recovery, we're going to do a better job.
+When I bought the team, we didn't even have a **training facility**, so we're building a brand new training facility.
+We hope to announce the land we've acquired soon, and we'll do things like that.

 Sam Parr

-mostly because that one you were gonna go from like doing these bets and hanging out with your dad in vegas to owning a team and implementing like whatever you wanna implement that's pretty wild right that's a good that's a good ending so far or it's not the end but it's a
+Mostly because that one — you were going to go from doing these bets and hanging out with your dad in Vegas to *owning a team* and *implementing whatever you want to implement*.
+That's pretty wild, right?
+That's a good — that's a good ending so far.
+Or it's not the end, but it's a...

 Shaan Puri